mugdhaphalak/CLIENTIFY/README.md

 ## Overview

 CLIENTIFY is a full-stack AI-powered company intelligence platform designed to streamline client acquisition.
-It integrates market research, decision-maker identification, competitor analysis, and outreach planning into a single system.
+It integrates market research, decision-maker identification, competitor analysis, outreach planning etc. into a single system.

 The platform uses a modular **agent-based backend architecture** combined with a **React-based frontend dashboard** to deliver structured and actionable insights.